This Halloween, you might want to get spooked from the safety of your home

 The Great Blue Hole, Belize

 Even though it seems a bit like the kind of place that can suck you to the core of the Earth, the Great Blue Hole is also incredibly beautiful to look at.
-It’s not only a top attraction that attracts many tourists every year, it is also home to many nurse sharks, reef sharks, black tips sharks and giant groupers.
+It’s not only a top attraction that attracts many tourists every year, it is also home to many nurse sharks, reef sharks, black tips sharks, and giant groupers.

 The Great Blue Hole is a giant marine sinkhole off the Belize coast that measures 318 meters across (1,043 feet) and 124 meters (407 feet) deep.
 Scientists found that the hole was formed during various times — 153,000; 66,000; 60,000; and 15,000 years ago.
 As the ocean began to rise again, the cave was flooded.
 The Great Blue Hole is a part of the larger Belize Barrier Reef Reserve System

 The spot is considered one of the top dive spots in the world, declared such by Jacques Cousteau, a legendary marine biologist.
 Experienced divers can find a lot of beauty and a lot to engage with when diving the wonder.
-Would you dare to dive right in the middle of this massive hole?
+Would you dare to dive right into the middle of this massive hole?

 As we can see, the world is filled with incredible phenomena and wonders that are often hard to explain.
 The truth is that we don’t always need to go this far to find something spooky.
 That said, which of these wonders would you be most likely to visit if you could?